-Takeover Defenses and Shareholder Rights-Related Shareholder Proposals Shareholder Proposals to put Pill to a Vote and/or Adopt a Pill Policy Vote for shareholder proposals requesting that the company submit its poison pill to a shareholder vote or redeem it unless the company has: 1) a shareholder approved poison pill in place, or 2) the company has adopted a policy concerning the adoption of a pill in the future specifying that the board will only adopt a shareholder rights plan if either: - shareholders have approved the adoption of the plan or; - the board, in its exercise of its fiduciary responsibilities, determines that it is in the best interest of shareholders under the circumstances to adopt a pill without the delay in adoption that would result from seeking stockholder approval.
-Reduce Supermajority Vote Requirements Vote for shareholder proposals to lower supermajority shareholder vote requirements for charter and bylaw amendments.
-Vote for shareholder proposals to lower supermajority shareholder vote requirements for mergers and other significant business combinations.
+Unilateral adoption of a fee-shifting provision will generally be considered an ongoing failure under the Unilateral Bylaw/Charter Amendments policy.
+Takeover Defense s and Shareholder Rights-Related Shareholder Proposals Shareholder Proposals to put Pill to a Vote and/or Adopt a Pill Policy Vote for shareholder proposals requesting that the company submit its poison pill to a shareholder vote or redeem it unless the company has: 1) a shareholder approved poison pill in place, or 2) the company has adopted a policy concerning the adoption of a pill in the future specifying that the board will only adopt a shareholder rights plan if either: - shareholders have approved the adoption of the plan or; - the board, in its exercise of its fiduciary responsibilities, determines that it is in the best interest of shareholders under the circumstances to adopt a pill without the delay in adoption that would result from seeking stockholder approval.
+Reduce Supermajority Vote for shareholder proposals to lower supermajority shareholder vote requirements for charter and bylaw amendments.
+Vote Requirements Vote for shareholder proposals to lower supermajority shareholder vote requirements for mergers and other significant business combinations.
 Remove Antitakeover Provisions Vote for shareholder proposals that seek to remove antitakeover provisions.
-Reimbursing Proxy Solicitation Expenses Vote case-by-case on proposals to reimburse proxy solicitation expenses.
+Reimbursing Proxy Solicitation Vote case-by-case on proposals to reimburse proxy solicitation expenses.
 When voting in conjunction with support of a dissident slate, vote for the reimbursement of all appropriate proxy solicitation expenses associated with the election.
-Vote for shareholder proposals calling for the reimbursement of reasonable costs incurred in connection with nominating one or more candidates in a contested election where the following apply: - The election of fewer than 50 percent of the directors to be elected is contested in the election; - One or more of the dissident's candidates is elected; - Shareholders are not permitted to cumulate their votes for directors; - The election occurred, and the expenses were incurred, after the adoption of this bylaw.
-Miscellaneous Governance Provisions Bundled Proposals Review on a case-by-case basis bundled or "conditioned" proxy proposals.
-Adjourn Meeting Generally vote against proposals to provide management with the authority to adjourn an annual or special meeting absent compelling reasons to support the proposal.
+Expenses Vote for shareholder proposals calling for the reimbursement of reasonable costs incurred in connection with nominating one or more candidates in a contested election where the following apply: - The election of fewer than 50 percent of the directors to be elected is contested in the election; - One or more of the dissident's candidates is elected; - Shareholders are not permitted to cumulate their votes for directors; - The election occurred, and the expenses were incurred, after the adoption of this bylaw.
+Virtual Shareholder Meetings Generally vote for management proposals allowing for the convening of shareholder meetings by electronic means, so long as they do not preclude in-person meetings.
+Companies are encouraged to disclose the circumstances under which virtual-only 8 meetings would be held, and to allow for comparable rights and opportunities for shareholders to participate electronically as they would have during an in-person meeting.
+Vote case-by-case on shareholder proposals concerning virtual-only meetings, considering: Scope and rationale of the proposal; andConcerns identified with the company's prior meeting practices.